nitin-dominic/NR/_projects/0_projects.md

 **Rai, Nitin;** Zhang, Yu; Villamil, Maria; Howatt, Kirk; Ostlie, Michael; Sun, Xin

 ### Bckground
 The work presented in this research uses state-of-the-art [YOLOv7 tiny](https://github.com/WongKinYiu/yolov7) architecture and integrates two optimization techniques within the backbone and neck components.
 These two optimization techniques are: (a) module re-parameterized convolutional layer (RCL), and (b) filter-based structured pruning (model compression).
 Both of these techniques have been adopted from [here](https://arxiv.org/abs/2307.11904) and [here](https://arxiv.org/abs/2207.02696).
 For more details read the paper [here](https://www.sciencedirect.com/science/article/pii/S016816992300830X) and browse through the [repository](https://github.com/nitin-dominic/Agricultural_Weed_Identification_Using_Optimized_Deep_Learning) to download the metric files and other assessment docs.
-The developed architecture uses 78% less parameters compared to the YOLOv7-Base model.
+The developed architecture uses 78% less parameters compared to the YOLOv7-Base model and has been built and optimized for weed detection and localization for site-specific weed management application.

 ### Novel aspects of this research study are:
 1. Integration of "RepConv" (Re-parameterized Convolutional Module in the neck compoenent)